The Columban Way

 Clashganny Forest Trails

 Clashganny Forest Trails offer the user gentle walks on forest roads and along the Barrow Way with magnificent views of Clashganny Lock and the River Barrow.
 Much of the walk is through an old wood which has had forestry cover present since the 1800s.
 The Clashganny Lock Loop is 3.5km long and takes approximately 1.5 hours to complete over flat terrain.
 The Clashganny Forest Looped Walk covers a distance of 6km, taking two hours to complete.
-To view the full walking routes click HERE.
+To view the full walking routes click here.

-Borris is a beautiful place, a Georgian, granite town full of charm and heritage nestling in the fertile valley of the River Barrow.
+Borris is a beautiful Georgian, granite town full of charm and heritage, nestling in the fertile valley of the River Barrow.
 Its old, granite houses and Victorian shop fronts have remained large intact over hundreds of years.
 Most of the town’s buildings stand on the north side of a steeply rising main street, overshadowed by the presence of the very substantial demesne walls of Borris House, which is one of the few Irish estates that can trace its history back to the Royal families of ancient Ireland.

-Borris House, Main Street, Borris, Co.
-Carlow
+Borris House, Borris, Co.
+Carlow, R95 W983

 E: info@borrishouse.com